 The following table 1 is a compact presentation of the terms and the top terms of the facets and the hierarchies of the backbone thesaurus (Dariah BBT).
-The hierarchy presented has the following format:
+The hierarchical scheme presented has the following format:

-- Facet top terms are given in bold - Hierarchy top terms are given in plain text - Terms are given in italics - A series of hyphens ("-") are used indicating the hierarchical position of the term/ top term in the IsA hierarchy.
+- Facet top terms are given in bold - Hierarchy top terms are given in plain text - The hyphens ("-") are used to indicate the hierarchical position in the IsA hierarchical scheme.